RomanLut/hx-esp32-cam-fpv/README.md

 ov2640 can capture 1280x720 at 13 FPS.
 Image looks Ok, but FPS is definitely is lower then acceptable level.

+**OV5640**

+**OV5640** supports the same resolutions and offers the same FPS thanks to binning support, but also have much better light sensivity, brightness and contrast.
+It also has higher pixel rate and supports 1280x720 30fps (which can be received by esp32s3 only thans to 2x maximum DMA speed).

 **TODO: check ov5640 1280x720 performance**

 ## Lenses

+Both esp32cam and esp32s3sense come this narrow lenses which definitely should be replaced with wide angle 120 lenses to be used on UAV.

 **TODO**